What Are HanStone Quartz Countertops?

 Quartz is also a low-maintenance option because you do not need to seal the surface to get the hygienic benefits.
 During the process of manufacturing quartz, the polymers and resins that bind the quartz fragments together seal the material, leaving no room for bacteria, mold or other unwanted elements to soak into the surface.
 Even as it ages, it’s still easy to maintain with soap and water.

-HanStone Quartz creates its products by combining natural quartz, one of nature’s hardest materials, with high-quality polymer resin and pigment to produce a durable, yet luxurious, stone surface.
+HanStone Quartz combines natural quartz with polymer resin and pigments.
+The result is a high-end, durable counter.
 Natural quartz, which represents more than 12% of the Earth’s crust, is one of the strongest minerals in the world.
 What does this mean?
 It holds up to just about anything you can throw at it.
 Teenagers who sit on the counter to eat pizza?
 Quartz can handle that.
 A home chef who cooks elaborate meals every weekend?
 Quartz has it covered.
 The trendiest watering hole in town, serving drinks to hundreds of patrons every night?
 Quartz can stand up to that, too.

 Because quartz is human-made, it’s available in a variety of colors and patterns.
 You’re almost guaranteed to find at least one option that goes perfectly with your home or office decor.
 And, even though quartz has a well-earned reputation for its elegant look, it also pairs well with more natural, casual decor.
 You can choose from a wide variety of colors, as well as patterns.